 There are also some interesting aspects of (static) epistemic logic and PAL that still need to be analysed from the inferentialist perspective.
 We have yet to discuss group notions of knowledge, such as distributed knowledge or common knowledge.
 Common knowledge is especially interesting in the context of PAL, as there is a close association between it and public announcements.
 Another notion relevant to PAL is unsuccessful update; that is, announcements of formulae that become false when they are announced.
 All this analysis is important in identifying the informational content of announcements.
-See \cite{Ditmarsch2007} for an overview on these concepts in the context of dynamic epistemc logic in general.
+See \cite{Ditmarsch2007} for an overview on these concepts in the context of dynamic epistemic logic in general.

 We suggest that the future work discussed in this section is instrumental in providing an inferentialist analysis of information in certain circumstances.
 Specifically, we conjecture that the inferentialist view of meaning as being derived from use --- in particular, from inference in P-tS --- provides a fruitful perspective on the concept of information itself, not only from a foundational perspective, but also as it occurs in settings such as informatics and technology.
 While this work and the directions for future work discussed above are useful in their own terms, they also provide some first steps towards an inferentialist account of information.